 The Journal of Contemporary Studies is an inter-disciplinary journal.
 Contributions are invited on a broad range of topics pertaining to the fields of international relations, strategic Studies, peace and conflict studies, government and public policy and human resource development.
 The journal welcomes new perspectives reflecting contemporary trends in afore mentioned fields.

 The Journal of Contemporary Studies is a flagship publication of the Faculty of Contemporary Studies (FCS), National Defence University (NDU), Islamabad.
-The journal offers its readers in academia, government and the policymaking world in-depth and scholarly analyses, diverse policy perspectives on important contemporary issues, and ongoing debates in the areas of national and international security, public policy and the wider field of world politics.
+The journal offers its readers in academia, government, and the policymaking world in-depth and scholarly analyses, diverse policy perspectives on important contemporary issues, and ongoing debates in the areas of national and international security, public policy and the broader field of world politics.

-This issue of the journal comprises of five articles, three book reviews and four documents providing valuable primary information on significant international developments.
+This journal issue comprises seven articles, three book reviews and two documents providing valuable primary information on significant international developments.

 Disclaimer: The contents of this 'Journal' are the authors’ personal views.
 The statements, facts, and opinions given by the authors and published in the Journal of Contemporay Studies do not imply the official policy of the National Defence University, and Editors, or the Publisher.